 A journey on foot is an integrative, mind-body activity.
 As the legs move, the mind wanders.
 By being forced to focus on realities close at hand, such as negotiating uneven or perilous ground, the brain is freed from having to concern itself with the background worries that otherwise assail it in the course of daily life.
-As everyday problems fade into irrelevance, the brain enters new territory; once attuned to the rhythms of the land underfoot, the mind becomes free to wander in its own imagined terrains.
+As everyday problems fade into irrelevance, the brain enters new territory; attuned to the rhythms of the land underfoot, the mind is free to wander in its own imagined terrains.

 For the Romantics, and many other writers and artists since, time spent in nature was for this reason essential to mental wellbeing, and indeed lay at the very heart of the creative process.
 What the Romantics knew perfectly well, however, has now become a key focus of scientific research.
 With more than 50% of the world’s population now living in cities, a recent upsurge in interest in the implications of our increasing alienation from the natural world has led to an increased understanding of the importance of time spent in nature in terms of its impact on our psychological wellbeing.